shendude/playlist-preserver/README.md

 1)Enter your soundcloud username into the textbox and click **SEARCH**.
 Click yourself!

-2)Click on a playlist to bring up the playlist in text form. *Copy and save this text to your computer!*
+2)*Initializing:* Click on a playlist to bring up the playlist in text form.

-3)As your playlist changes over time, **UPDATE** and **SUBMIT PLAYLIST** via the update option from step 2.
+3)*Updating and Viewing:* As your playlist changes over time, **UPDATE** and **SUBMIT PLAYLIST** via the update option from step 2.
+Select your playlist text file.

 4)View your playlist,  color coded for your convenience.